giuntoli-group/init-project/README.md

 ## Part 3: Introduction to Polymer Physics

 Polymer physics is a key area of study in materials science and engineering, focusing on understanding the behaviour of polymeric materials.
 Polymers are large molecules composed of repeating units, and they play a crucial role in a wide range of applications, from everyday household items to high-performance engineering materials.
 One of the fundamental models used in polymer physics, especially in coarse-grained molecular dynamics (CGMD) simulations, is the Bead-Spring model.
 This model represents polymers as a series of beads (monomers) connected by springs (bonds), simplifying the complex molecular structure into a more manageable form.
-This abstraction is particularly useful for studying the macroscopic properties of polymers, such as their elasticity, viscosity, and thermal behaviour, without having to learn chemistry.
+This abstraction is particularly useful for studying the macroscopic properties of polymers, such as their elasticity, viscosity, and thermal behaviour from fundamental physics principles.

-### Task 8: Read the first chapter of Introduction to Polymer Physics by M. Doi
+### Task 8: Read the following chapters of Introduction to Polymer Physics by M. Doi
+* Chapter 1
+* Chapter 4.1, 4.2

 The unit system in CGMD simulations typically involves reduced units.
 This system simplifies calculations and can be converted to real-world units based on the material being simulated if needed (you will probably not).
 The unit system in our LAMMPS simulations is known as Lennard-Jones (LJ) units.
 You will hear this name quite often.